-Disrupt the library.
+2. Disrupt the Library.

 Architects and designers scan the shelves of their sample libraries looking for familiar brands.
 Your job is to add one more product into their consideration set, rise above the rest, and achieve specification.
 If you are a small to medium-sized company, you must disrupt the library on a fraction of the budget of your larger competition.

-Picture this: A busy architect has asked their junior to go to the library and pick out all of the binders for flooring so they can consider each option.
+A busy architect has asked their junior to go to the library and pick out all of the binders for flooring so they can consider each option.
 The assistant looks through the maze of binders for something that screams “luxury wood flooring,” does yours?
 What does the spine of your binder say?
 What is your binder made of?
 Getting off the shelf and into the consideration set can be as simple as saying COMMERCIAL FLOORING on the spine and as beautiful and seductive as having the binder or box made from your actual materials.

 In an ideal world, your product would be preselected before the project ever starts—not slugging it out on the library shelves.
 In reality, many product specifications live and die by something as simple as the spine on a binder.

 Limit the technical jargon to your product spec sheets and leave it out of your other marketing materials.
 Where you see factual information that verifies claims, architects and designers see chaos.